Charges laid over motorcyclist’s death at Kanmantoo

 Emergency services have responded to a fatal crash at Kanmantoo on Monday morning.
 Photo: Peri Strathearn.

-Although paramedics raced to help, he died at the scene.
+Although paramedics raced to help, the 39-year-old motorcyclist died at the scene.

-The driver of the ute, a 35-year-old man, was not physically hurt.
+The driver of the ute was not physically hurt.

 Anyone who witnessed the crash or has information that may help police with their investigation should contact Crime Stoppers on 1800 333 000, or at www.crimestopperssa.com.au.